Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: Convergence with DeepSeek-R1 at Different Scales

-DeepSeek-R1~\cite{deepseek2025} demonstrated at 671B parameters what \textsc{ISOPro} implements on a 3B model on a laptop: for verifiable-reward domains, the learned reward model is an unnecessary intermediary.
-This convergence reflects a structural insight: the learned RM introduces all four validity failures from our taxonomy---distributional, temporal, scope, and process---which the deterministic verifier avoids by construction.
-Table~\ref{tab:arch} summarizes the architectural comparison.
+DeepSeek-R1~\cite{deepseek2025} demonstrated at 671B parameters what \textsc{ISOPro} implements on 2--3B models on a laptop: for verifiable-reward domains, the learned reward model is an unnecessary intermediary.
+The convergence is structural---the learned RM introduces all four validity failures from our taxonomy, which the deterministic verifier avoids by construction.
+Our matched-compute empirical comparison (Section~5.7) is consistent with this convergence at 3B: at consumer-budget hyperparameters with a single seed, the two methods produce differently-shaped distributions of $\Delta$ from baseline rather than uniform dominance by either.
+The architectural distinguishers (memory footprint, reward-hacking elimination, reproducibility on consumer hardware) hold throughout.
+The claim is architectural equivalence with method-specific risk profiles, not uniform empirical superiority.